Freedom of religion in Bulgaria: Societal abuses and discrimination

 There were increasing reports of societal abuses or discrimination based on religious affiliation, belief, or practice.

 Relations between religious groups generally remained civil and tolerant; however, discrimination, harassment, and public intolerance of some religious groups remained an intermittent problem.
 There were continuing reports of societal discrimination against "nontraditional" religious groups as well as negative and derogatory media stories about such groups.
 Jehovah's Witnesses continued to report numerous print and broadcast media stories with negative, derogatory, and sometimes slanderous information about their activities and beliefs.
 The Church of Jesus Christ of Latter-day Saints voiced concerns over the media's reluctance to cover their charity work and positive contributions to the society.
 Although less common than in previous years, some Protestant groups continued to report hostility and verbal attacks from the local population in heavily Muslim areas.

-The Jewish community reported an increased number of anti-Semitic incidents.
+The Jewish community reported an increased number of antisemitic incidents.
 In one incident, a memorial to Russian soldiers was painted with swastikas both on the eve of May 9, 2010, and on the 65th anniversary of the end of the Holocaust.
 Other incidents include the desecration of the walls of Jewish schools in Sofia on March 21, 2010, as well as two instances of vandalism in Burgas on July 13, 2009, where vandals threw several molotov cocktails at the synagogue and the local Jewish community center.

 The Muslim community continued to report numerous cases of mosque desecration.
 On April 21, 2010, the walls of the mosque in Blagoevgrad were painted with swastikas after its windows were broken several days earlier.
 The same mosque was set on fire on October 5, 2009, and was renovated with financial support from the government.
 The mosque in Karlovo was set on fire on April 17, 2010, and the mosque in Nikopol burned to the ground on October 7, 2009.
 On April 4, 2010, six youths desecrated the mosque in Varna.
 The mosque in Kazanlak had its windows broken on November 3, 2009, and the mosque in Haskovo on July 12, 2009.
 Three mosques in Plovdiv were painted with swastikas in November and December 2009.
 There were no reports of prosecutions in these incidents.
 In May 2010 the Ministry of Interior promised the community a detailed report on all anti-Muslim incidents in the last three years and guidelines for better cooperation between the police and the community at the local level.

 Jehovah's Witnesses complained of persistent intolerance from the nationalistic Internal Macedonian Revolutionary Organization (VMRO) political party and in particular its branches in Varna, Vratsa, Rousse, and Dobrich, where VMRO supporters staged protests against Jehovah's Witnesses' memorial celebrations and gatherings.